Mehdilat/Mehdilat/README.md

 # Welcome to Mahdi's GitHub

 Hello, I'm Mahdi!
 I'm a dedicated researcher and enthusiast in the fields of machine learning and computer vision, currently working at CNRS (Centre National de la Recherche Scientifique).
-This GitHub page serves as a showcase of my projects, experiences, and ongoing explorations in these fascinating domains.
+This GitHub page serves as a showcase of some of my projects and ongoing explorations in these fascinating domains.

 ## About Me